 The POWs would wake up at 5 A.M., eat breakfast, and arrive at the mine at 7 A.M.
 They had a 30-minute lunch break and worked to 5:00 P.M.
 The POWs returned to camp, usually after dark, had supper, then went to bed.
 The POWs worked in a copper mine owned by the Kajima Corporation, a part of Mitsubishi, and did construction work for the Fujita-gumi Construction Company.
 The mine was an open-pit and the POWs worked no matter what the weather.
 They were never issued adequate clothing to do the work or keep them warm.
 In the winter, the POWs wore their underpants a cotton shirt, a winter Japanese coat, and trousers.
 Overall the clothes, they wore the work uniform that they had been issued.
 They were not allowed to wear ear coverings.
 To get into the mine, the POWs climbed up the side of a mountain and downstairs into the mine.
 When they got to the bottom, the guards who had escorted them were always waiting for them.
 The POWs finally discovered that the guards used an entrance that had been cut through the side of the mountain.

-The POWs worked three jobs, drillers, mine car loaders, and mining car pushers, with the miners had the worst job.
+The POWs worked three jobs, drillers, mine car loaders, and mining car pushers, with the miners having the worst job.
 The work in the mine was dirty, dangerous, and difficult.
 Each miner was given a carbide headlamp as his only lighting.
 A quota was set but the Japanese and the Japanese were always raising the quota.
 The number of carloads mined by the men was never enough.
 The POWs were beaten for not working hard enough or fast enough.
 Many shafts of the mine were so low that the miners had to crawl through to get to the ore.
 Some shafts had standing water with threats of sudden flooding.
 Lighting was poor and most areas were not even shored up to prevent cave-ins.
 Accidents were frequent and many POWs were hurt.
 There was no gas detecting equipment and there was always the danger of setting off an explosion from the open burning carbide headlamps.

 While working in the mine the POWs were abused by the civilian foreman, Hichiro Tsuchiya, who was known to the POWs as “Patches.”
 Tsuchiya used any excuse to abuse the POWs.
 He was known to hit the POWs for no reason in their faces and to also use a wooden club or pickaxe handle.
 He also used a sledgehammer to hit the POWs on their heads.